-The Signal Quality Analysis Tool creates a visualization of sensor data acquired with the PiezoSleep systems to determine signal quality and noise in the environment.
-The sleep-wake behavior classifier requires the signals from animal movement to exceed the signal levels from other vibrating sources (noise).
-The term noise floor refers to the level where noise dominates, and no reliable signal measurements can be made below this value.
-This tool creates graphs from which it can be determined if critical signals from the animal exceed the noise floor.
-This program creates summary reports useful for assessing the impact of the noise and identifying problems related to cage placements and other interfering activities in the environment.
+The Signal Quality Analysis Tool creates a visualization of sensor data acquired with the PiezoSleep system to determine signal quality and noise in the environment.
+The sleep-wake behavior classifier requires that signals from animal movement exceed signal levels from other vibrating sources (noise).
+The term noise floor refers to the level where noise dominates the signal, and reliable measurements cannot be made below this value.
+This tool creates graphs from which the animal movement signal relationship to the noise floor can be determined.
+This program creates summary reports useful for assessing the impact of the noise and identifying problems related to cage placement and other interfering conditions in the environment.